-Currently Musical Director of the Opera National de Paris and Principal Guest Conductor of the Berlin Staatsoper unter den Linden, Philippe Jordan has at 35 already established himself as one of the most gifted and exciting conductors of his generation.
+Currently Musical Director of the Opéra national de Paris and Chief Conductor of the Wiener Symphoniker since September 2014, Philippe Jordan has established himself as one of the most gifted and exciting conductors of his generation.

 His career began in 1994/95 as Kapellmeister of the Ulm Stadttheater.
 From 1998-2001, he worked as assistant to Daniel Barenboim and conductor at the Deutsche Staatsoper in Berlin.
 From 2001-2004, he held the position of Chief Conductor of the Graz Opera and Graz Philharmonic Orchestra.
 In this period he made his debut at several prestigious international Opera houses and festivals, the Houston Grand Opera, the Glyndebourne Festival, the Aix-en-Provence Festival, the Metropolitan Opera, New York, the Royal Opera House, Covent Garden, the Teatro alla Scala, the Bayerische Staatsoper, Munich, the Salzburger Festspiele (Così fan tutte), the Wiener Staatsoper and the Festspielhaus Baden Baden (Tannhäuser).
 From 2006-2010, he was Principal Guest Conductor of the Berlin Staatsoper unter den Linden.